codespunk/clearlooks-f14/README.md

 So, here it is.
 Clearlooks-F14.
 I've only just started working on it but I've already fixed a lot of bugs which have cropped up between the last commit to Clearlooks-Phenix and the latest theme-breaking changes provided by the GNOME Project.
 Please feel free to try it out and report any issues you find.

 Note that I am only testing this on Fedora and tracking the latest GTK3 release.
-So there will most likely be problems and inconsistencies for anyone using it with older versions of GNOME 3-- I simply haven't done any testing with any other version.
+So there will most likely be problems and inconsistencies for anyone using it with older versions of GNOME 3-- I simply haven't done any testing with other versions.

 ---